lambert/MAL/docs/rigs/Up and over rig.md

   * attach 30 lbs transparent monofilament to the rolling swivel, cut length as required

-  * sliding on an Aberdeen size 1/0 hook
+  * slide on an Aberdeen size 1/0 hook

   * attach an Aberdeen size 1/0 hook to the snood end